AmmarShaikh456/SunTzuChatbot/README.md

-# Concierge-bot
+# NeoSunTzu

 ## Description

-This repo is for the project NeoSunTzu chatbot
+This repo is for the  SunTzu chatbot which I created during the ALPS Summer Workshop at UTD.

 ## Requirement